memorius/policy-auction/README-datastructures.txt

 policy_comments_threaded:
   Easy retrieval of comments in thread structure.
 Column name is <parentID>:<childID>:<childID> etc. according to nested structure.
 This means we can slice query by, say, <parentID>:<childID> to get time-ordered comments within any nesting level.

-misc:
+moderation:
+  Time-ordered items that have been flagged for moderation ("Report this" feature) by users of the system.
+  This will be the mechanism for reporting abusive comments/policy creation/tags/users, and also for reporting user login problems.
+  We'll have a UI for those with moderator permissions to view these and delete them (or archive them somewhere maybe) once the appropriate action has been taken.
+  Split into "policies", "tags", "comments", "users" categories since they may have separate permissions.
+  When someone reports something, we can let them enter an optional reason, and we record their userID if they're logged in.

+memcache:
-  Contains various single-row stuff: quick-lookups to avoid the need to iterate all keys on every request, and provide things in sorted order; runtime and config data:
+  Contains various single-row stuff for quick-lookups to avoid the need to iterate all keys on every request, and provide things in sorted order; runtime and config data.

-  misc["active-policies"]:
+  This is for small-ish rows so in-memory row cache can be enabled.

+  memcache["active-policies"]:
   - list of all active policy IDs, updated whenever they're added/disabled.
     Key is whatever we want to sort by - the name, or party+name, or date, or something.
     Value can be the ID, or make it a supercolumn with more data as needed.
     Probably pretty much every request will read this.

-  misc["active-parties"]:
+  memcache["active-parties"]:
   - list of all active party IDs, updated whenever they're added/disabled.
     As above, key is whatever we want to sort by, value is whatever we need in the list view.

-  misc["active-categories"]:
+  memcache["active-categories"]:
   - list of all categories.

-  misc["tags-by-name"]:
+  memcache["tags-by-name"]:
   - index of tag name -> tag ID, to allow name lookup and prefix queries for tag name autocomplete.
   If duplicate tags get created for a name, the one in here will be the "live" one and the others will get cleaned up and merged later.

-  misc["webapp-instances"]:
+  memcache["webapp-instances"]:
   - each webapp's background runner reinserts its value every (say) 2 mins.
     The column TTL ensures the entry expires after a while if the server dies.
     Main purpose is to allow each background runner to easily determine how many webapp nodes are in the cluster, so it can set frequencies of background tasks accordingly, and maybe other monitoring info as needed.

-  misc["voting-config"]:
+  memcache["voting-config"]:
   - current_votes_finalize_delay: seconds to keep items in policy_new_votes waiting for conflict resolution before background process "finalizes" them as above and archives to policy_vote_history.
 This has to be the same as Cassandra GC_GRACE_SECONDS, since that's the longest it can possibly take (in the event of server failure and recovery) for late writes to reappear (e.g. a failed write that actually made it to disk on a machine just before it dies, which later recovers).
 It's probably a few days.

+  memcache["featured-policies"]:
+    - policy IDs listed here appear in "featured policies" list on front page.

+misc:
+  One-row datasets for which we may not want row caching enabled.

   misc["vote-history-dates"]:
     - for driving iteration over all date records in the system.
 Updated when finalizing votes to vote history.

+  misc["log-hours"]:
+    - for driving iteration over all log records in the system.
+Low write load.
+Updated about once per hour per node when writing log or performance log records.

+In a separate keyspace, so we can set different replication / consistency rules:
+  Logging can use write consistency level 1 (or ANY, or don't care) and read consistency level something-else (with WF 1 it needs to be ALL to guarantee seeing everything; or allow manually falling back to lower levels so we can still read something if some nodes are down):

 log:
-  We can use Cassandra for some of the logging from the webapps, system activity records, etc.
+  Logging from the webapps:
+    - Activity/audit logging
+    - Temporary debug logging

+performance:
+    - Periodic performance log records, etc.

+Both are grouped in rows by hour.
+TTL can be set for records that we don't need to keep for auditing, say a few days or a few weeks.
+We first add a column to misc["log-hours"] if we haven't written it yet for this server and hour.

 Other stuff: